-A large selection of LED light bars, dash lights, grille lights and traffic directionals.
+A large selection of LED light bars, dash lights, grill lights and traffic directionals.

 Emergency Vehicle Lights Ė Reasons to buy LED

 As technological advances continue to be made, we also continue to see the change in emergency vehicle lights that are manufactured.
 The three types of lights used in the recent past have been rotating, strobe, and LED lights.
 If you compare other recent lights on the market to older lights, youíll notice theyíre a lot brighter and more noticeable.
 They have better coverage so that they can be seen from all angles, they have a wide variety of flash patterns, and theyíre more efficient.
 These new lights make it easier for people to see and respond to the needs of the emergency vehicle.
 They also change the entire look of a vehicle (they look pretty sleek and important).
 Letís look at some of the differences between the older and newer lights to illustrate the immense differences.